kumpelblase2/vimax/README.md

 So how is Vimax gonna fix these?

-Vimax is written in a compiled language and will be provided as a single artifact (Jar).
+Vimax is written in a compiled language and will be provided as a single artifact (in this case: Jar).
 Secondly, it uses SQLite to store the data which doesn't require any setup from the user.
-And there will be no need to edit a config file - it would all be done in the client.
+And there will be no need to edit a config file as it would all be done in the client.

 ## Requirements

 You need FFmpeg installed in the `PATH` of your system.
+FFmpeg is used to generate the thumbnails for the videos and to provide metadata like resolution or bitrate if the `MetadataInfoPlugin` is enabled.

-## How to use
+## How to use (developer instructions)

 To start the backend you can run: